 If you're new to the world of polymer clay, it won't be long before you realize how fun and easy it is to make treasures you love.
 Polymer clay is a beginner-friendly medium, and you can choose from a range of clays for your first project.
 Here are polymer clay types to consider as a beginner:

-- -Sculpey Pluffy: Sculpey Pluffy is an exciting option for kids because it’s fluffy, squishy and makes crafting an unforgettable experience.
-Pluffy is so lightweight, it floats!
+- Sculpey Bake Shop Light: Sculpey Bake Shop Light is an exciting option for kids because it's fluffy, squishy and makes crafting an unforgettable experience.
+It is so lightweight, it floats!
 Kids can create bath toys like mermaids, ducks, ships or whatever they want to turn bath time into an aquatic adventure.

 2. For Frequent Clayers